-Where there is any brush, trees or rubbish along the course of the drainage works, including the full width of the work access, all such brush, trees or rubbish shall be close cut and grubbed out, and the whole shall be chipped up for recycling, burned or otherwise satisfactorily disposed of by the Contractor.
-The brush and trees removed along the course of the work are to be put into piles by the Contractor in locations where they can be safely chipped and disposed of, or burned by it, or hauled away and disposed of by the Contractor to a site to be obtained by it at its expense.
-Prior to and during the course of any burning operations, the Contractor shall comply with the guidelines prepared by the Air Quality Branch of the Ontario Ministry of the Environment; and shall ensure that the Environmental Protection Act is not violated.
-The Contractor will be required to notify the local fire authorities to obtain any permits and cooperate with them in the carrying out of any work.
+Where there is any brush, trees or rubbish along the course of the drainage works from top of bank to top of bank, including the full width of the work access, all such brush, trees or rubbish shall be close cut and grubbed out, and the whole shall be chipped up for recycling, burned or otherwise satisfactorily disposed of by the Contractor.
+The brush and trees removed along the course of the work are to be cut as close to the ground as practicable and within the drain banks parallel to the side slopes.
+Except as noted herein, stumps shall be left in place and shall be sprayed with a single application of stump killer (Diphenoprop BK700 or approved equal).
+Dead trees on the top of the east bank and any trees or tree branches that overhang the drain shall be removed and trimmed.
+All removed materials shall be put into piles by the Contractor in locations adjacent to the drain and within the working corridors, where they can be safely chipped and disposed of, or burned by it, or hauled away and disposed of by the Contractor to a site to be obtained by it at its expense.
+In all cases, trees and brush shall be stockpiled on the property on which they were cut.
+Prior to and during the course of any burning operations, the Contractor shall comply with the guidelines prepared by the Air Quality Branch of the Ontario Ministry of the Environment, and shall ensure that the Environmental Protection Act is not violated and the requirements of the Town burning by-laws as set out Appendix "REI-D" are followed.
+The Contractor shall assume all responsibility for control of the burn, obtaining all utility locates in the area of each burn site, all responsibility for liabilities related to the burning of the brush and smoke generated, and will be required to notify the local fire authorities to obtain any permits and co-operate with them in the carrying out of any work.
 The removal of brush and trees shall be carried out in close consultation with the Town Drainage Superintendent or Consulting Engineer to ensure that no decorative trees or shrubs are disturbed by the operations of the Contractor that can be saved.
-It is the intent of this project to save as many trees and bushes as practical within the roadway allowances and on private lands.
-Where decorative trees or shrubs are located directly over drainage pipes, the Contractor shall carefully extract same and turn them over to the Owner when requested to do so and shall cooperate with the Owner in the reinstallation of same if required.
+It is the intent of this project to save as many trees and bushes as practical on private lands adjacent to the drain and within the working corridors, especially mature trees beyond the drain sideslopes.
+The landowners will be requested to mark trees that they wish to save if possible and the Contractor shall review the removal of trees with the Town Drainage Superintendent or Consulting Engineer.